JSsixtyfour/smashremix/readme.md

 ### Crash Debugger
 - When a game crash occurs, attempts to display a screen with detailed information on what went wrong.

-### Disable Cinematic Camera
+### Cinematic Camera
-- Disables the cinematic camera zooms which occasionally occur at the start of a versus match.
+- Controls the cinematic camera zooms which occasionally occur at the start of a versus match.

-#### Toggle Name: _Disable Cinematic Camera_
+#### Toggle Name: _Cinematic Camera_

 ### Idle Timeouts Disabled
 - Remaining idle on various menu screen for 5 minutes no longer results in returning to the START screen.